segment-integrations/analytics-kotlin-consent/README.md

 }
 ```

 Here we can see that the OneTrust SDK notifies us of consent change via an Android Intent with the action `OTBroadcastServiceKeys.OT_CONSENT_UPDATED` so our notifier must create a broadcast receiver and listen for this event.
-One the event is broadcast the reciever will then call `consentPlugin.notifyConsentChanged()` to let the ConsentManagmentPlugin to send the `Segment Consent Preference` event.
+One the event is broadcast the reciever will then call `consentPlugin.notifyConsentChanged()` to let the ConsentManagmentPlugin to send the `Segment Consent Preference Updated` event.

 ## License